kenzonobre/Evolutionary-fish/docs/installation.md

 - Glut/OpenGL

 ## Instructions
-Go to the file you want to store the repository and type in the terminal :
+Go to the file that you want to store the repository and type in the terminal :
 ```
 git clone https://github.com/kenzonobre/Evolutionary-fish.git
 ```